ENROL (new Online Banking clients only)

 Always download the RBC Caribbean app from Google Play or the App Store and never from a third-party site.

-Read more about safety tips for using Digital Banking.
+Read more about safety tips for using RBC Digital Banking.

 Learn more about RBC Privacy & Security.

-Cross-currency transfers that are not processed immediately can be found in the "Approvals & Processing" section of Digital Banking.
-Transactions that have been processed can be found in the Payment "History & Upcoming" section of Digital Banking.
+Cross-currency transfers that are not processed immediately can be found in the "Approvals & Processing" section of RBC Digital Banking.
+Transactions that have been processed can be found in the Payment "History & Upcoming" section of RBC Digital Banking.

 In some jurisdictions clients are required to provide evidence of payment when transferring across different currencies.
 Clients should submit either evidence of payment (invoice) or a central bank approval to RBC.
 Clients in Bahamas should attach one of these documents in an email to email@example.com and include the Transfer ID as the subject line.
 If you send a Central Bank Approval, then please provide a paper copy to a branch or your relationship manager.
 Clients in Barbados should provide their evidence of payment or Central Bank Approval to their branch or relationship manager.

-All of your pending transactions can be reviewed from the "Pending Transactions" in NetBank.
-It can also be found on the "Approvals and Processing" page in Digital Banking.
+All pending transfers can be found on the "Approvals and Processing" page in RBC Digital Banking.

 To switch the active company, open the navigation drawer and select the company name at the top.
 Then just choose a different company.